open-telemetry/opentelemetry.io/content/en/blog/2023/kubecon-eu.md

 during workshops.
 We are looking forward to hear from you, how you are using OpenTelemetry or contributing to the project.

-Below you will find a list of talks and other activities related to OpenTelemetry.
+You will find below a list of talks and other activities related to OpenTelemetry.

 ## KubeCon Talks and Maintainer Sessions